yoctoproject/poky/documentation/overview-manual/yp-intro.rst

    BitBake is similar to the ``make`` tool.

-   During a build process, the build system tracks dependencies and performs a native or cross-compilation of the package.
+   During a build process, the build system tracks dependencies and performs a native or cross-compilation of each package.
 As a first step in a cross-build setup, the framework attempts to create a cross-compiler toolchain (i.e. Extensible SDK) suited for the target platform.